-Death/Disability (Column D) -
+Death / Disability (Column D)

-- 2022 LTIP: RSUs granted under 2022 LTIP would receive automatic full vesting acceleration on the date of termination in this scenario, per terms of the award agreement.
-Earned PSUs granted under 2022 LTIP will continue to vest on the original vesting date in this scenario, per terms of the award agreement.
-The amounts shown in column D for all NEOs are intended to reflect the potential value of outstanding PSUs under 2022 LTIP that each NEO could receive on the original vesting date, assuming target performance. - 2021 LTIP / 2020 LTIP: For outstanding PSUs granted under 2021 and 2020 LTIP, the amounts in column D: (i) for Mr. Hess, Ms. Gebauer and Mr. Furman, reflect the value of outstanding PSUs that could have received full vesting acceleration at the HCC Committee's discretion (assuming target performance for 2021 LTIP PSUs and actual performance for 2020 LTIP PSUs) and (ii) for Mr. Garrard, reflect the potential value of earned PSUs granted under 2021 LTIP and 2020 LTIP that would continue to vest on the original vesting date (assuming target performance for 2021 LTIP PSUs and actual performance determined for 2020 LTIP PSUs), per the terms of the retention provisions applicable to Mr. Garrard's equity awards, as approved by the HCC Committee in July 2022. - For Mr. Krasner, the amount in column D reflects the value of outstanding RSUs under his sign-on equity award that could have received full vesting acceleration in this scenario at the HCC Committee's discretion. - All Other Termination Scenarios In all other termination scenarios, outstanding RSUs and PSUs would not receive automatic vesting acceleration per the terms of the applicable award agreements.
+- 2023 LTIP and 2022 LTIP: RSUs granted under 2023 and 2022 LTIP would receive automatic full vesting acceleration on the date of termination in this scenario, per terms of the respective award agreement.
+Earned PSUs granted under 2023 LTIP and 2022 LTIP will continue to vest on the original vesting date in this scenario, per terms of the award agreement.
+The amounts shown in Column D for all NEOs are intended to reflect the potential value of outstanding PSUs under 2023 and 2022 LTIP that each NEO could receive on the original vesting date, assuming target performance. - 94 WILLIS TOWERS WATSON PUBLIC LIMITED COMPANY

+• 2021 LTIP: For outstanding PSUs granted under 2021 LTIP, the amounts in Column D: (i) for Mr. Hess, Ms. Gebauer and Mr. Furman, reflect the potential value of outstanding earned 2021 LTIP PSUs that could have received full vesting acceleration at the HCC Committee's discretion and (ii) for Mr. Garrard, reflect the potential value of outstanding earned 2021 LTIP PSUs that would continue to vest on the original vesting date, per the terms of his enhanced termination provisions.

+Other RSU Awards:

+- O Mr. Krasner The amount in Column D reflects the value of outstanding RSUs under his sign-on equity award that could have received full vesting acceleration in this scenario at the HCC Committee's discretion. - O Ms. Gebauer and Mr. Garrard The amounts in Column D for Ms. Gebauer and Mr. Garrard reflect the value of outstanding RSUs under the special RSU award, granted to both NEOs in 2023 with respect to 2022 performance, that pursuant to the terms of the respective award agreement, would have received automatic full vesting treatment at the termination date in this scenario.

+All Other Termination Scenarios

+In all other termination scenarios, outstanding RSUs and PSUs would not receive automatic vesting acceleration per the terms of the applicable award agreements.